Miley Cyrus’ 19-Year-Old Sister Noah Stuns In A Tube Top: ‘I Tried, At Least’

 Noah Cyrus has a way to go before reaching fame on sister Miley’s level – then again, with the regular headlines this 19-year-old is making, she may well make it as a superstar.
 Just yesterday, Noah updated her Instagram in plastic string underwear to mark the release of her new single, as The Inquisitr reported.
 It looks like Noah has done some partying since then, though.
 The teen took to her Instagram stories last night with some major party vibes, plenty of style, plus the inclusion of another famous face: Noah was seen hanging out with YouTuber Tana Mongeau.

-Noah’s stories came as pretty wild.
+Noah’s stories have been pretty wild.
 The singer was seen riding around in a car with loud music, although fans likely honed in on the stories showing Noah moaning about her outfit in the presence of Tana.
 Tana was rocking a super-sexy and pretty thought-out outfit comprised of laced-up booty shorts with a plaid shirt and boots.
 Meanwhile, Noah had gone relatively simple: the “July” singer was rocking a black tube top matching some lowers.
 The look was unfussy and pretty basic, but Noah was acing it.

 Stories also showed Noah in selfie mode in her car – given that the singer had mentioned hitting up a club with Tana, it can be assumed that she was on her way.
 Here, fans saw Noah’s face looking made up, with defined brows, glossy lips, and rosy cheeks.
 Noah didn’t seem too confident, per her facial expression, but she did make an announcement, saying that she’d done the glam herself.